-What is student-centred learning “like”?
+What is student-centered learning “like”?

 They are active participants in the learning process and orchestrate their own discovery of information.
 They are given choice and voice with what works for their learning as individuals and what they need in order to be successful.

 Granted, that’s when the “Stages of Grief” (as I like to call it) begins, but that is for another post.
 But the system works.
 I am constantly told at the end of the semester, “This was my favorite class!” and “I’ve never learned so much in a history class before”.
-It’s contagious.

 The curriculum is looked at in a new light, pedagogy and assessment are amended to work with each individual student in their own personal systems.
 Technology is utilized with best practices as opposed to being its own solitary focus….it is a tool, not a crutch.